15 patents in this list

 Reducing exposure to non-ionizing radiation emitted by cell phones and cordless phones without degrading signal quality.
 The invention involves placing conductive shielding inside the phones to capture the radiation before it reaches the user's head.
 The shielding can be flexible sheets or strips secured inside the phone using adhesive.
 This captures the radiation before it can enter the user's body.
 The shielding can be made of a thin metal mesh.

-13. Innovative EMI Shielding with Conductive Fiber Mesh for Portable Electronic Devices
+13. Electrically Conductive Fiber Mesh for EMI Shielding in Portable Electronic Devices

 Nokia Mobile Phones Ltd., 2004